 Image 9 – Midshaft Tibia and Fibula Fracture with Previous United Ipsilateral Distal Tibia and Fibula Fracture

-Xrays of 53 years old truck driver who had open fracture tibia and fibula in a united previous fracture of tibia and fibula in lower third area.
+Xrays of 53 years old truck driver who had an open fracture tibia and fibula in a united previous fracture of tibia and fibula in the lower third area.

 Image 10 – Spiral Fracture Tibia with Fracture Fibula

-AP and Lateral Views of fracture of tibia and fibula in distal third of leg.
+AP and Lateral Views of fracture of tibia and fibula in the distal third of the leg.

 Fracture of the tibia is spiral in nature and is comminuted.